 Any indication?
 I mean, he gave indications to others.
-The only indication that I was aware of was… It was very funny, because I had organized a bus of Western students from the library, about thirty of us, and chartered a bus, and went through all the red tape to get the inner line permits (because nobody was allowed to Spiti at that time; foreigners weren’t allowed).
-And we had – I mean, it was really an incredible adventure with this bus, and the permits, and everything that happened.
-So, anyway, I was sort of like the organizer for this.
-And it came time to go back to Dharamsala, and one person on the bus had gone off to Kyi monastery, which is further up the valley, and they shouldn’t have gone.
-And so I had to go fetch this person – which was actually a very good opportunity to visit Kyi monastery – to get her back to go on the bus to go back down.
-And another Western student of Rinpoche, Gianni, this Italian – Gian-Luigi [Borasi] – came to see Rinpoche to say goodbye.
-And Rinpoche asked in English… Now Rinpoche never, ever spoke English.
-He never gave the appearance that he knew any English.
-Although one could surmise that he could follow a little bit, because when I was translating, then, if I ever made a mistake, almost always Rinpoche would know that and he would stop me and ask what did I just say, and I’d have to translate it back to him in Tibetan, and he’d correct me.
-But when Gianni came in to see him, Rinpoche asked in English – because there was no translator – “Where’s Alex?”
-So this is something very, very unusual.
-And Gianni said, “You’re speaking English!”
-And Rinpoche just laughed.
+The only indication that I was aware of was very funny because I had organized a bus of Western students from the library.
+About 30 of us chartered a bus and went through all the red tape to get the inner line permits − because nobody was allowed to Spiti at that time; foreigners weren’t allowed.
+I mean, it was really an incredible adventure with this bus, and the permits, and everything that happened.
+Anyway, I was sort of like the organizer for this, and it came time to go back to Dharamsala, and one person on the bus had gone off to Kyi monastery, which is further up the valley.
+They shouldn’t have gone, so I had to go fetch this person – which was actually a very good opportunity to visit Kyi monastery – to get her back to go on the bus to go back down.

 But no indication to you that Rinpoche was planning to…

 No, he didn’t give any indication to me.
 He gave it to other people, but not to me.
 And that was later, after the retreat.
-The retreat is only a couple of weeks.
-People do retreats very quickly; Western people tend to take long.
-It’s like this young Serkong Rinpoche; I think he did the Vajrapani Hayagriva Garuda retreat in what, two days or three days?
+The retreat was only a couple of weeks.
+Tibetans do retreats very quickly; Western people tend to take long.
+It’s like the young Serkong Rinpoche; I think he did the Vajrapani Hayagriva Garuda retreat in what, two days or three days?
 With a hundred thousand mantras.
 They do it quickly and all day long.

 Perhaps you could tell the story about what happened during Rinpoche’s passing, if it’s okay to, just briefly.
 I mean, people say that he had taken on obstacles for His Holiness’s life.

 Well, as far as I know, Rinpoche foresaw that there were some obstacles to His Holiness’s life.
-It was the so-called bad luck year – inauspicious year, I should say – for His Holiness.
-And Rinpoche had always taught with tonglen, with giving and taking practice, that you should be prepared to take on a serious obstacle to someone to the point that you would die.
+It was the so-called “bad luck year” – inauspicious year, I should say – for His Holiness.
+Rinpoche had always taught that with tonglen, with the giving and taking practice, you should be prepared to take on a serious obstacle of someone to the point that you would die.
 You have to be willing to die.
-And he always, always said that, every time that he taught tonglen.
+He always, always said that every time that he taught tonglen.
 He taught tonglen quite frequently.

 His Holiness was going to Switzerland – to Geneva, actually – and Arafat was supposed to be going to Geneva at the same time.
-And the local authorities in Switzerland said they wouldn’t be able to provide the normal security that they would have because of Arafat.
-So this was the obstacle.
-How Rinpoche knew this?
+The local authorities in Switzerland said they wouldn’t be able to provide His Holiness with the normal security that they would have because of Arafat, so this was the obstacle.
+How did Rinpoche know this?
 There were many indications that Rinpoche had extrasensory perception.
-I saw many examples – not many, but quite a number of examples of that personally.
+I saw quite a number of examples of that personally.

-So Rinpoche was giving this teaching on Bodhicharyavatara at this Tibetan military division in Spiti, and he cut it off in the middle, and said, “I have to go now.”
-And he stopped at – I think it was at Tabo monastery, and picked up this old monk who was there, and basically told him, as far as I know, what he was about to do, which was to take on the obstacle with tonglen.
-And the monk said, “Well, I just washed my robe,” and stuff like that, “I can’t go.”
-And he said, “No, no. You have to come with [me].
-Tie the robe to the top of the jeep and it will dry as we go along.”
+Rinpoche was giving this teaching on Bodhicharyavatara at this Tibetan military division in Spiti, and he cut it off in the middle, and said, “I have to go now.”
+He stopped at I think it was Tabo monastery and picked up this old monk who was there, and basically told him, as far as I know, what he was about to do, which was to take on the obstacle with tonglen, and the monk said, “Well, I just washed my robe,” and stuff like that; “I can’t go.”
+Rinpoche said, “No, no. You have to come with me.
+Tie the robe to the top of the jeep, and it will dry as we go along.”

-And then he went to this village and went to this person’s house.
+Then he went to this village and went to this person’s house.
 The person was still in the field.
-He called him and said, “Are you busy for the next few days?
+Rinpoche called to him and said, “Are you busy for the next few days?
 Can I stay here?”
-And he said, “Oh, yes.
+He said, “Oh, yes.
 Please stay here.”
-And then Rinpoche at night, he did his recitations.
+That night, Rinpoche did his daily recitations.
 He always recited “Drangnge Legshe Nyingpo” (“Drang-nges legs-bshad snying-po”) by heart.
-This is Tsongkhapa’s most difficult text, on – “The Essence of Excellent Explanation of Interpretable and Definitive Meanings” – on the Chittamatra and Madhyamaka schools.
-And so it was about 250 pages long.
-Rinpoche recited it from memory every day.
-And so Rinpoche recited this, and whatever other practices he did in the evening, and then he asked Ngawang, the attendant, to…
+This is Tsongkhapa’s most difficult text, “The Essence of Excellent Explanation of Interpretable and Definitive Meanings,” on the Chittamatra and Madhyamaka schools.
+It was about 250 pages long.
+Rinpoche recited it from memory every day, so Rinpoche recited this, and whatever other practices he did in the evening.

-And he had told Chondzela to go away – Chondzela didn’t come up there – because Chondzela, the other attendant, had been with Rinpoche since he was six years old.
-He was really like Rinpoche’s son, and he would be much too emotionally upset.
-So he’d sent him down to someplace else.
+He had told Chondzela to go away – Chondzela didn’t come up there – because Chondzela, who had been with Rinpoche since he was six years old, was really like Rinpoche’s son, and he would be much too emotionally upset, so Rinpoche had sent him down to someplace else.
 I think back to Dharamsala.
+But Ngawang, the other attendant, was there.

-So Ngawang was there.
-And he said – and Rinpoche always slept on a yellow sheet, he had a lovely soft yellow sheet – and he said, “No, no. Lay out a special white sheet.”
-He laid out a white sheet.
-And Rinpoche then asked Ngawang to take him to the toilet, to help him go to walk there, because it was dark.
-And Ngawang helped him.
-And Rinpoche put his arm around him.
+Rinpoche always slept on a yellow sheet, he had a lovely soft yellow sheet, and he said, “No, no. Lay out a special white sheet.”
+Ngawang laid out a white sheet.
+Rinpoche then asked Ngawang to take him to the toilet, to help him go to walk there because it was dark.
+Ngawang helped him, and Rinpoche put his arm around him.
 Now Rinpoche never showed affection, physical affection to others, that I was aware of; he certainly never showed it to me or to any of the attendants, that I saw.
 But he did that and said to Ngawang, “I always tell you to say OM MANI PEME HUMs, but you never take that seriously.”
-Some sort of parting advice.
+It was some sort of parting advice.

-And Rinpoche just passed away like that.
-Now Rinpoche was in good health.
+Rinpoche just passed away like that.
+Now, Rinpoche was in good health.
 I had taken him to a doctor just before he went up to Spiti – it was at the end of some of our journeys – and he was in perfect health.
-I mean, mind you, he was not a young man and he was overweight, but there was no problem.
+I mean, mind you, he was not a young man, and he was overweight, but there was no problem.

 How did I hear about it?
 I got a message.
-Actually, I was in the middle of… I was also doing a retreat, but one of these in the morning and evening ones.
-And – I forget who it was – somebody came to my house and told me, and I couldn’t believe it.
-And so I went up to the labrang, Rinpoche’s house in McLeod Ganj – I lived down in the Indian village – and asked, and they told me yes, Rinpoche had passed away.
+Actually, I was in the middle of doing a retreat, but one of these in-the-morning-and-evening ones.
+I forget who it was, but somebody came to my house and told me, and I couldn’t believe it, so I went up to the labrang, Rinpoche’s house in McLeod Ganj – I lived down in the Indian village – and asked, and they told me yes, Rinpoche had passed away.
 News had come from Spiti.